-3.1.15 KEY FINDINGS
+3.1.16 KEY FINDINGS

 - ⇒ The population of uThukela District increased from 668,848 in 2011 to 706,589 in 2016 recording approximately 2% growth as per 2016 Community survey; - □ Inkosi Langalibalele municipality experienced the highest increase (38.4%) followed by Alfred Duma (1.69%); - ⇒ The population of uThukela district municipality is unevenly distributed; - ⇒ The number of people between 15-64 age is increased to 391,369; - ⇒ Females are more than male and are occupying 55% in this category whereas male are on 45%; - ⇒ The dependency ratio in uThukela declined from 76.4 to 70.9 between 2001 and 2011; - ⇒ 2016 Community survey show a slight increase from 70.9% in 2011 to 72.39%. - ⇒ Dependency ratio is high (93.8%) in Alfred Duma municipality compared to all other municipalities within uThukela; - ⇔ Okhahlamba and Inkosi Langalibalele also have high dependency ratio (79% and 72.7% respectively); - ⇒ Generally, uThukela District experienced a decline in its dependency ratio between 2001 and 2011.
-However, the ratio is still high compared to the provincial (65.4%) and national (58.7%) averages; - □ Certain infectious & parasitic, diseases of the circulatory system and diseases of the respiratory system are the main group causes of death in the district accounting 2,596, 1,38 and 1,009 deaths in 2010; - ⇒ Other natural causes and tuberculosis (A15 A19) are the top two (2) leading underlying natural causes of death in the district accounting for 32,7% and 15,8% of the deaths reported in the district; - ⇒ The majority of the people that lives in uThukela district municipality are Africans and Coloureds are minority.
+However, the ratio is still high compared to the provincial (65.4%) and national (58.7%) averages; - □ Certain infectious & parasitic, diseases of the circulatory system and diseases of the respiratory system are the main group causes of death in the district accounting 2,596, 1,38 and 1,009 deaths in 2010; - ⇒ Other natural causes and tuberculosis (A15 A19) are the top two (2) leading underlying natural causes of death in the district accounting for 32,7% and 15,8% of the deaths reported in the district; - □ The majority of the people that lives in uThukela district municipality are Africans and Coloureds are minority. - ⇒ Covid -19 pandemic extortions uThukela district municipality boundaries were delineated in terms of the Municipal Demarcation Act taking into account a number of factors including physical features of the area, population movement patterns, economic trends and social organisation of communities.
+As such, the boundaries are not simple administrative, but also provide a framework for regional economic development planning.
+This section provides a broad spatial analysis and it should be appropriate if it reads together with the uThukela district municipality Spatial Development Framework for 2020/2021.